Syllabus Disability Statement

 Learning support services and accommodations are available to students covered under the Americans with Disabilities Act.
-If you require accommodations in this course, you must immediately contact Elizabeth Scott, Coordinator of Counseling and Disability Support Services at 410-532-5434 or email her at email@example.com.
-She will meet with you, review the documentation of your disability and discuss the services offered and any accommodations you require for specific courses.
+If you require accommodations in this course, you must immediately contact the Director of Disability Support Services at 410-532-5401 who will meet with you, review the documentation of your disability and discuss the services offered and any accommodations you require for specific courses.
 It is extremely important that you begin this process at the beginning of the semester.
 Please do not wait until the first test or paper.

 - The accommodation process should be one of collaboration between student and instructor with support from Disability Support Services (DSS).

 - Students already working with DSS have provided the office with documentation of their disability.
 Faculty should not ask the student for documentation, however, they can request that a letter from DSS be sent to verify the disability.

 - A statement on the syllabus and an announcement in class normalizes the accommodation process by treating it as just another part of the course.

 - The statement can be altered to meet the specific needs of your department/courses.